dornabdi/Election_analysis2/README.md

 # Election_analysis

 ## Overview of Election Audit
 A member of the Colorado Board of Elections gave me a series of tasks to complete an audit of the most recent congressional election to ensure election integrity.
-The tasks are as follows <br/>
+The tasks are as follows: <br/>
 1. Total number of votes cast <br/>
 2. A complete list of candidates who received votes <br/>
 3. Total number of votes and percentage each candidate won <br/>